DigitalState/Demo/resource/fixtures/README.md

 - records
 - services

-For demo purposes, we have created fixtures overrides for each microservices, which are exact duplicates of the base decentralized fixtures found in each microservices.
+For demo purposes, we have created fixtures overrides for each microservice, which are exact duplicates of the base decentralized fixtures found in each microservice.

 > Note: when overriding fixtures for a microservice, it is required to include all fixture files.
 It is not possible to just override specific files.